iampedropiedade/karabiner-windows/README.md

 # karabiner-windows
-Use a Windows Keyboard with portuguese layout on a Mac with Karabiner
+Use a Portuguese layout Windows keyboard on a Mac with Karabiner